- Top 5 Wipe Warmers Comparison Table

 The Prince Lionheart warmer one of two bottom-up warmer on this list (in addition to the Tuut, below).
 This means the heat source rises from the base of the machine to warm the wipe stack.
 It is no surprise, then, that this model took about twice as long as other models tested to heat up for first use.
 Prince Lionheart’s price point is $25, which is the lowest for this list, but there is a catch… To prevent browning in this bottom-up warmer, this machine features the patented everFRESH Pillow System.
 This soft foam pillow (as well as the warmer’s tub) are treated with an additive to inhibit the growth of microorganisms that may cause spoilage, odors and mildew (the only warmer on this list to advertise antimicrobial features).
 The pillow is placed underneath the wipe stack in the machine.
 It must be rinsed every week, and it should be replaced every three months.
 Replacement pillows are available in packs of two for $10, which makes this system cost an extra $20 annually.
 To set up this system, saturate the pillow and place into the unit.
 Remove wipes from packaging and stack on top of the pillow.
 Close the cover and lift the smaller flip-top lid to pull wipes through the hard silicone slot.
 This slot is snug; we didn’t have any major trouble with it, but we agreed that thinner wipes may get caught and tear.
 The Prince Lionheart warmer does not include a front window.
 Instead, this machine has a large, bright white light on the front.
 This light is enough to see by and stays on as long as the warmer is plugged in.
 After about 1.5 days, the wipes in this machine were warmed all the way through.
 The wipe temperature was average with many models on this list.
 The outside of the machine did not feel at all hot to the touch, and wipes stayed moist even with a reduced stack.
 This machine features built-in gripping feet to hold the unit steady, and the system easily held and maintained 80-100 wipes.
 Overall, this is a good machine, but the regular sponge-moistening maintenance and proprietary pillow replacements pushed it further down this list.
 Additionally, we were not too pleased when after the first week we noticed browning on the underside of the pillow.
 The discoloration mostly rinsed off, but it was still a drawback.
 Interested?
 You can check out the Prince Lionheart Wipe Warmer here!

 This wipe warmer has a very sleek design with a dim, “smile-shaped” amber light on the front.
 The light stays on while the machine is plugged in, and there are no other nightlight features.
 The Tuut is one of only two models on this list that holds wipes within their plastic packaging, which makes set up very simple—drop in a pack of wipes (up to 80 count), close the lid, and plug-in the device.
 The Tuut is a bottom-up warmer and heats up pretty quickly, with warm wipes ready to use in just an hour or so.
 We noticed the temperature on these wipes gets hotter than many on this list, though not quite as hot as the Memi (below).
 Additionally, the bottom of this unit gets pretty hot to the touch, similar to the cover on the Munchkin Warm Glow (above), though this did not result in any furniture damage during our testing.
 When you are ready to use, press the gray latch release button to open the retrieval door on the cover.
 This is where we ran into the most trouble with our testing.
 The Tuut warmer is the only model on this list that does not click, or lock shut.
 So, when wipes are pulled through the retrieval door, the entire cover lifts open, making it difficult to pull continuous wipes single-handedly.
-Further, the build-in feet on the bottom of this machine are soft and not as rubberized as many of the others, so the warmer does slide a bit on smooth surfaces.
+Further, the built-in feet on the bottom of this machine are soft and not as rubberized as many of the others, so the warmer does slide a bit on smooth surfaces.
 The Tuut is listed as the most expensive warmer in this review at just under $43.00; however, it can be found for less.
 Unlike the Memi, wipes in the Tuut did not turn brown, and we did not experience any plastic melting.
 Upon close inspection after testing, we noticed only some ink transfer from the wipes package onto the bottom of the Tuut basin.
 Interested?
 You can check out the Tuut Wipe Warmer here!

 The Memi Wipes warmer is the tallest model we tested (by almost an inch), and this is important to note because it also has one of the shortest cords we have ever seen—only 3’ long, which is about a foot shorter than the next shortest cord on this list.
 Many parents in our group found this cord length insufficient to reach an outlet if the warmer was placed on top of a dresser or changing table, so this warmer would likely be situated on a lower shelf—but we didn’t much like that idea for safety concerns.
 The Memi Warmer costs about $40.00, one of the most expensive models we tested, just under the Tuut (above), and like Tuut, Memi holds wipes within their plastic packaging.
 Some test parents like this idea because it simplifies the wipe loading process.
 However, those opposed had concerns of melting plastic and the need to purchase wipes in small packages (which could potentially be less cost efficient).
 This machine claims to hold 80-100 wipes, but we struggled to squish a pack of 80 wipes inside and were barely able to close the lid.
 To set up and fill the Memi warmer, first press the lid-release latch to open the top.
 There is a blue securing cover inside, clamp the latch on this cover to release and lift.
 Then, open a small pack of wipes and place the pack inside the warmer, pressing down until you hear a click.
 Close and latch the blue securing cover over the wipes pack; you should hear another click as the spring-action “auto rebound” system is engaged.
 This is a pretty cool feature that lifts the wipes up toward the top as the pack is emptied.
 The Memi has a small, white light on the top cover that stays on while the unit is plugged in.
 It is not enough light to see by for night changes.
 There are molded “feet” on the bottom of the unit, but they are not rubberized to keep the machine from sliding around.
 This is a top-down warming system and does perhaps the best job at heating the wipes—within about an hour after plugging it in, the top few wipes are already hot (not scalding, but definitely the hottest of any model on this list).
 Within a day, all the wipes are consistently warmed, and the outside of the machine is not hot to touch.
 Major issue: our plastic concerns were confirmed, when within about a week we discovered melted plastic from the wipes package sticking to the inner lid.
 Also, there was some wipe browning in this warmer by the end of our testing.
 Interested?
 You can check out the Memi Dreamy Wipe Warmer here!